 SQL GROUP BY

-is used to group rows that share the same values in specified columns and apply aggregate functions to each group.
+GROUP BY is used to group rows that share the same values in specified columns and apply aggregate functions to each group.

 🔹 Basic Syntax